Terry Gipson Tours Fracking Sites, 2011

 As a visitor to the area, I can assure you that the people who claim the area is in dire need of economic help are absolutely correct.
 Northern Pennsylvania is economically akin to the lower tier of New York.
 The Marcellus Shale formation, which is where most of the fracking is taking place, lies beneath some of the least populated and economically undeveloped parts of these two states.

 However, for all the talk of economic improvement, there seemed to be very little economic investment in the local communities.
 There were trailers and make-shift offices/housing, but few signs of permanent economic revival.
 The town of Troy had no new construction or any outward sign of a boom economy.
 Now, to be sure, the diners, motels, restaurants and gas stations were doing well.
 And I’m certain that anyone with construction, welding, mechanical or truck driving skills were in pretty heavy demand.
-Maybe this is the beginning of a trickle down economic effect, but the area has a long way to go before they can claim to have a thriving, diverse, and sustainable local economy.
+Maybe this is the beginning of a trickle-down economic effect, but the area has a long way to go before they can claim to have a thriving, diverse, and sustainable local economy.

 I spoke with a couple of people who live in Troy and surrounding areas, and their opinions reflected the combination of fear and hope that surrounds any large-scale mining operation.
-They were hopeful to have an economic shot in the arm, but fearful as to what this new unknown mining process might do to their land, and to their way of life in the long run.
+They were hoping to have an economic shot in the arm, but fearful as to what this new unknown mining process might do to their land, and to their way of life in the long run.
 They also recognize the fact that most of the highest-paying jobs are given to outsiders – trained engineers and operators who are shipped in from Texas, Colorado and Wyoming.
 That explains why the Elmira Corning Airport has become one of the busiest in New York State!

 The following photos of some area outdoor signs sum up the battle lines: